SteapMunk/sloika/README.md

 ## Fork details

 I (Ryan) made this fork of Sloika to add the following features:

+* Reduce RAM requirements with large training sets:
   * Multiple HDF5 training files can be provided, and Sloika will load a random subset at a time (configured by `--input_load`).
   * Sloika will reload a fresh selection of training data after every N batches (configured by `--reload_after_batches`)

-These help to get around Sloika's RAM requirements.
-Previously, the total amount of training data you could use was limited by your RAM (because Sloika loaded all training data into memory).
+  * Previously, the total amount of training data you could use was limited by your RAM (because Sloika loaded all training data into memory).
 Now it only loads a subset at a time, so there's no limit on the amount of training data you can use.
+* Don't start decaying the learning rate until the accuracy has exceeded 70%.
+This is to handle the fact that the training seems to fumble around for a while before having any success.
+I wanted to keep the learning rate high during this period.
+* Added some custom models that build upon the successful rgrgr model.